digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 Build configuration
 -------------------

 The primary build tool used by the example project is Gradle.
-As is best-practice, this is managed via the Gradle wrappers `gradlew` and `gradlew.bat`.
-This is used for the Java-based web services in `backend/`.
-It is also used to build Daml smart contracts via a simple wrapper that calls the Daml Assistant [12]_.
+This is managed via the Gradle wrappers `gradlew` and `gradlew.bat`.
+Gradle is used for the Java-based web services in `backend/` and to build Daml smart contracts via a simple wrapper that calls the Daml Assistant [12]_.

 The backend takes advantage of classes generated from the Daml model to simplify interactions with the Ledger API.
 These are generated directly